greenlaw110/di-benchmark/README.md

 `mvn clean compile exec:exec -Pruntime -Druntime.iteration=1000 -Druntime.warmup=100`

+## Amendment

+### Split container startup and first bean load benchmark

-**Note** As per [zapov's advice](https://www.reddit.com/r/java/comments/4vfw57/a_simple_program_benchmark_dependency_injection/), another profile has been added into the project: `split_startup`, which reports the startup and fetch the first component performance respectively, and the new benchmark shows:
+As per [zapov's comment](https://www.reddit.com/r/java/comments/4vfw57/a_simple_program_benchmark_dependency_injection/), another profile has been added into the project: `split_startup`, which reports the startup and fetch the first component performance respectively, and the new benchmark shows:

 ```
 Split Starting up DI containers & instantiating a dependency graph 4999 times: